ZigZagExchange/backend/README.md

 The Zksync limit order system is pretty complicated, so we've simplified it down into an RFQ.

 There's a `requestquote` operation you can use to get an all in price including gas fees charged for relaying.
-The smaller the amount, the further away from spot it's going to be because of the $1 flat fee.
+The smaller the amount, the further away from spot it's going to be because of the variable fee.

 Using the price from the `quote` response, you can send a limit order with `submitorder3`.
 An order sent at the `quote` price will fill like a market order.